corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 The following contract refactors the above to support the ability to derive contracts, and provide additional constraints in a secure and controlled way.
 The contract still provides the same three commands; `Create`, `Update` and `Delete`.
 The verify function delegates these command types to `verifyCreate`, `verifyUpdate` and `verifyDelete` functions respectively, which in turn call `onVerifyCreate`, `onVerifyUpdate` and `onVerifyDelete` respectively.

 {{< note >}}
-that the verify function has been marked final.
+The verify function has been marked final.
 This change is necessary as it prevents derived contract implementations from circumventing the base contract rules.
 {{< /note >}}

   ```kotlin